jpsca/jinjax/docs/components.md

 If **under the same prefix** there is more than one component with the same name in multiple added folders, the one in the folder added **first** takes precedence.
-You can use this to override components loaded from a library by simply adding your folder first.
+You can use this to override components loaded from a library by simply adding a folder first with the target prefix.